bigbomio/digital-contracts/docs/contracts/BBFreelancer.md

 | `jobHash`       | bytes       | Hash of job stored in IPFS |

 ### isFreelancerOfJob
-Require the sender is the freelancer of this `Job Hash`
+Require the sender is the freelancer of this `Job ID`

 ---